jvasile/cl-cookieproject/README.md

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for Common Lisp projects featuring:

+- Some default qlot packages: defstar and sly
 - Canonical Common Lisp project structure, a ready-to-use project with an entry point and unit tests.
 - Run project from sources
 - Build a binary